oneeve8/kobble-data/content/videonarrativehowto.md

 [start from a blank iPad screen then open up Kobble, Drag open an internet window and swipe down to establish the split windows]

-First lets open up Kobble,
+First open up Kobble,
-then lets swipe from the bottom of our screen to open up the application bar.
+then swipe from the bottom of our screen to open up the application bar.
+Tap Kobble to
 Swipe from the top down to create a split screen.
 And there you go!
 That was easy!